veritech/FRCoreDataOperation/README.md

 	[op addExecutionBlock:^(NSManagedObjectContext *threadContext){

-		//DO your work on threaded NSManagedObjectContext
+		//Do your work on the supplied NSManagedObjectContext

-		return NO;	//Return YES to save, no to not save
+		return NO;	//Return YES to save, NO to not save
 	}];

 	[<YOUR NSOperationQueue> addOperation:op];